 Almost every cell in our body contains a cell nucleus that contains the 23 pairs of chromosomes that make up our genetic material.
 Each chromosome contains the DNA (deoxyribonucleic acid) that makes up hundreds of thousands of genes.
 Many of these genes produce proteins that play multiple roles in the human body.
 Some proteins are structural and make up our tissues, such as bones and muscles.
 Proteins called enzymes are involved in chemical reactions, such as the breakdown of the foods we eat.
 While others are like little messengers sending signals into our bodies, these proteins are called hormones.

 All humans share the same set of genes, but the precise DNA sequence of these genes differs slightly from one individual to another (from about 0.1 to 0.2%).
-Although these differences take into account factors such as the different color of the hair, eyes and skin, they can also cause genetic diseases or susceptibility to disease.
-A disease causing a change in the DNA of a gene is called a mutation.
+Although these differences take into account factors such as the different colors of the hair, eyes, and skin, they can also cause genetic diseases or susceptibility to disease.
+A disease-causing change in the DNA of a gene is called a mutation.

 - Genetic screening tests: Some genetic tests are used even when the symptoms of a disease are not visible, but genetic information can help predict whether the person is at risk of developing or is susceptible to a particular disease.

 - Prenatal screening for genetic diseases is offered to many women during pregnancy.
 Detection of Down syndrome in women over 35 is a good example.
 Screening for Down syndrome is usually done by amniocentesis or chorionic villus sampling at 14-20 weeks of pregnancy.

 - Newborn screening is common in most hospitals around the world.
 It consists of screening for various disorders, including phenylketonuria, cystic fibrosis (CF).
 A blood sample is taken from the newborn.
 This blood sample is then sent to a laboratory for analysis.